firstlovecenter/flc-ci-office/docs/EMAIL_REMOVAL_SUMMARY.md

 ## Important Notes

 ⚠️ **SMS-Only System**: No fallback to email if SMS fails.
-Make sure mNotify API key is valid and account has sufficient credits.
+Make sure SMSOptics API key is valid and account has sufficient credits.

 ⚠️ **Placeholder Phone Numbers**: 6 existing users have placeholder phones (233000xxxxxx).
 These users need to update their phone numbers to receive notifications.